France hunting season 2021: Five facts about la chasse

-The majority of hunters in France are men over 45 years old.
+2. The majority of hunters in France are men over 45 years old

-Only 25,000 hunters are women.
-Despite this, or perhaps because of it, 23-year-old French woman Johanna Clermont became a social media sensation this year for her pro-hunting views.
-She has 126,000 followers on Instagram and has been the subject of many media articles.
+Another 23-year-old French woman Johanna Clermont has also become a social media sensation for her pro-hunting views.
+She has 151,000 followers on Instagram and has been the subject of many media articles.